 Can a music blog make money without ads?

 Yes, you can make money from a music blog without ads.
 This includes affiliate marketing, digital products, and services.

 Is it hard to start a new music blog?

 No, it’s not hard to start a successful music blog.
-You can easily get started by following this guide on How to Start A Music Blog & Make Money Online in 2021.
+You can easily get started by following this guide.

 How do I monetize my music blog?

-There are a number of ways that you can monetize your Music blog.
-This includes selling advertising space, affiliate marketing, digital products and services.
+There are many ways that you can monetize your music blog.
+This includes selling advertising space, affiliate marketing, digital products, and services.